jyblackshaw/CrumpleTrees/README.md

 # CrumpleTree Data Structure

 A specialized balanced binary search tree implementation in C++ with self balancing properties.
 This data structure maintains balance through level-based rules and specific rebalancing cases.
-Note I did not create this structure, just implemented it.
+Note I did not create this structure, just implemented it (see crumple_tree.pdf).

 ## Features